jooy2/vitepress-sidebar/docs/en/guide/options.md

 The routes are resolved by running the `paths` file, exactly as VitePress does, so a `.paths.ts` file and an asynchronous `paths()` function both work.
 This happens in a separate process, which takes about 0.2 seconds, and only for a project that has at least one template.
 Note that anything the `paths` file does, such as calling an API, happens once more per sidebar generation.

+The generated pages appear in the order VitePress hands them over, which is the order the `paths` file returned on VitePress 1 and the order of their paths on VitePress 2.
+Use a sorting option when a particular order matters, such as an `order` parameter together with [`sortMenusByFrontmatterOrder`](#sortmenusbyfrontmatterorder).

 ::: tip The pages a template generates share one file, so anything read from that file, such as `useTitleFromFrontmatter` or `sortMenusByFrontmatterOrder`, is the same for all of them.
 To give a generated page a value of its own, put it in its parameters:

 - a title, under the name [`dynamicRouteTitleParam`](#dynamicroutetitleparam) sets